My husband calls this chicken ‘panna cotta’ by the way.

 - To make this gluten free, substitute with gluten free flour where applicable.

-- 1½ lbs. boneless, skinless chicken breasts or thinly sliced chicken cutlets
+- 1 1/2 lbs. thinly sliced chicken cutlets

 - 1 tbsp. olive oil

-- Bring a large pot of chicken stock (or broth) to a boil.
-Cook the bulgur wheat according to the package instructions.
-Drain and return to the pot.
-Add 2 large handfuls of spinach and stir; the residual heat will gently wilt the greens.
-Add more spinach if desired.
-Cover until ready to serve.
+- Bring a large pot of chicken stock to a boil.
+Add the bulgur wheat.
+Remove from the heat, and keep covered for about 20-25 minutes or until tender (drain any extra liquid if necessary).
+Add the olive oil and 2 handfuls of spinach.
+As you begin to stir, the residual heat will wilt the greens.
+Add the rest of the spinach and keep warm until ready to serve.

-- Add ½ c. flour to a shallow bowl; add the remaining 1 heaped teaspoon to a separate bowl to thicken the sauce.
+- Add 1/2 c. flour to a shallow bowl; add the remaining 1 teaspoon to a separate bowl for the sauce.

-- Dredge the chicken in flour shaking off any excess.
+- Dredge the cutlets in flour shaking off any excess as you go.
+Transfer to a plate.

-- In a large skillet, warm the olive oil and 1 tablespoon of butter over medium heat.
-Add the chicken and brown on both sides, about 3-4 minutes per side.
-Work in batches if necessary.
+- In a large 12-inch skillet, warm 1 tablespoon of olive oil and 1 tablespoon of butter over medium-low heat.
+Add the chicken and brown on both sides, about 3 minutes per side.
+Work in batches or use two separate pans.
+Transfer the chicken to a plate and cover with foil to keep warm.
+Note: it is important to monitor the heat so that the flour does’t burn.
+This will impart a bitter flavor to the sauce.

 - Add the garlic and cook until fragrant, about 30 seconds.